Compare Flexible ISAs

 Can I withdraw money from an ISA?

-For Cash or Stocks and Shares ISAs, yes, although some Cash ISAs may charge a fee or void your interest if you surrender your policy before the fixed term has ended.
+Yes, for cash or Stocks and Shares ISAs, some Cash ISAs may charge a fee or void your interest if you surrender your policy before the fixed term has ended.

 How do I withdraw money from my ISA?